moccalotto/kaos/_brainstorms/ever-dungeon.md

 As with wood and metal, some intelligent monsters carry fuel sources such as oil, coal and charcoal.
 Where they these fuel sources is a mystery.

+Fires are always utilized as much as possible; Whenever a fire is lit, one would smoke meats in the chimney, cook something and/or heat stones to preserve the heat for later use.
+Many people also create their own charcoal whenever they light fires.

 ## Taxes